deggja/netfetch/README.md

 ## License

 Netfetch is distributed under the MIT License.
-See the LICENSE file for more information.
 See the [LICENSE](LICENSE) for more information.